nbaciyarkin/Quiz-iOS13-MVC/README.md

 # Quiz-iOS13-MVC
-to understanding MVC design pattern without to networking
+iOS Quiz project to understand MVC design patterns with the hard coding.